Jax-Core/JaxCore/README.md

 #### Addons:

-Addons are third-party tools\programs\extensions that are required by certain modules and widgets to retrieve song information or to provide additional appearance features such as shadows and widget-blur.
+Addons are third-party tools/programs/extensions that are required by certain modules and widgets to retrieve song information or to provide additional appearance features such as shadows and widget-blur.
 JaxCore modules and widgets currently require two addons to function properly: **[Spicetify](https://spicetify.app/)** and **[Image Magick](https://imagemagick.org/index.php)**.
 Refer to the installation guides linked below to install the aforementioned addons.

 * [Spicetify Installation Guide](https://github.com/Jax-Core/ModularPlayers#installing-spicetify)
 * [Image Magick Installation Guide](https://github.com/Jax-Core/ModularPlayers#installing-imagemagick)